Adversarial Rewards in Universal Learning for Contextual Bandits: Universally learnable processes for context spaces with non-atomic probability measures

 In the previous section, we showed that for spaces $\Xcal$ that do not have non-atomic probability measures, the set of learnable processes is exactly $\Ccal_2$, independently of the learning setting.
-Here, we focus on the remaining case of universal learning for spaces $\Xcal$ that admit a non-atomic probability measure for non-stationary rewards and aim to understand which processes admit universal learning.
+Here, we focus on the remaining case of universal learning for spaces $\Xcal$ that admit a non-atomic probability measure for adversarial rewards and aim to understand which processes admit universal learning.
+We focus here on necessary conditions; sufficient conditions are given in the next section.